 No amounts have been reflected in the financial statements for donated services.
-The Council pays for most services requiring specific expertise.
-However, many individuals volunteer their time and perform a variety of tasks that assist the Council with specific programs and assignments.
-The Council estimates the value of services provided by the Board of Directors at approximately \$74,000 and \$110,000 for the years ended October 31, 2014 and 2013, respectively.
+UH pays for most services requiring specific expertise.
+However, many individuals volunteer their time and perform a variety of tasks that assist UH with specific programs and assignments.
+UH estimates the value of services provided by the Board of Directors at approximately \$87,000 and \$74,000 for the years ended October 31, 2015 and 2014, respectively.